cc59chong/Data-Engineering-Zoomcamp-PROJECT-2025/README.md

 * Presents insights through user-friendly dashboards.<br>
 ## Data Flow
 * Infrastructure Setup: Provisioned GCS buckets, BigQuery datasets, and IAM roles using Terraform.<br>
-- Data Ingestion & Exploration: Uploaded raw CSVs to GCS and conducted initial exploration in Jupyter to understand schema, content, and data relationships.
+* Data Ingestion & Exploration: Uploaded raw CSVs to GCS and conducted initial exploration in Jupyter to understand schema, content, and data relationships.<br>
-- Data Cleaning (Spark + Docker): Transformed raw data using PySpark scripts containerized via Docker.
-The output was stored in GCS in Parquet format to optimize -performance and storage.
+* Data Cleaning (Spark + Docker): Transformed raw data using PySpark scripts containerized via Docker.
+The output was stored in GCS in Parquet format to optimize -performance and storage.<br>

-Data Modeling (dbt + BigQuery)
-Created external tables in BigQuery and implemented a multi-layered dbt model (staging → marts → reports).
-Sampling strategy was used to develop on a manageable subset.
+* Data Modeling (dbt + BigQuery): Created external tables in BigQuery and implemented a multi-layered dbt model (staging → marts → reports).
+Sampling strategy was used to develop on a manageable subset.<br>

-Orchestration (Kestra)
-Designed a Kestra workflow to trigger the dbt cloud job on a schedule or upon data arrival, handle job failures with email notifications, and ensure pipeline reliability.
+* Orchestration (Kestra): Designed a Kestra workflow to trigger the dbt cloud job on a schedule or upon data arrival, handle job failures with email notifications, and ensure pipeline reliability.<br>

-Visualization (Looker Studio)
-Built interactive dashboards to analyze sales trends by time, product, and store, leveraging data from the final report tables in BigQuery.
+* Visualization (Looker Studio): Built interactive dashboards to analyze sales trends by time, product, and store, leveraging data from the final report tables in BigQuery.
+## Tech Stack Used
+* Cloud Platform: Google Cloud Platform (GCS, BigQuery, IAM)<br>
+* Infrastructure-as-Code: Terraform<br>
+* Data Transformation: Apache Spark (PySpark), Docker<br>
+* Modeling & SQL Abstraction: dbt (with BigQuery)<br>
+* Workflow Orchestration: Kestra<br>
+* Visualization: Looker Studio<br>
+* Development Environment: Jupyter, WSL on Windows<br>
 ### 1. Infrastructure Setup (Using Terraform)
 #### Objective
 Establish the foundational infrastructure for the data project—object storage, data warehouse, and access controls—to prepare for subsequent data cleaning, modeling, and orchestration workflows.